LyricFinancial/integration-guides/documentation/docs/11_Server_Integration/01_Apis/01_upsert_client.md

-## Registration Request
+## Client Registration

 At this point, it is required to call the "registration" api (swagger path POST /clients).
-This API will return an ACCESS_TOKEN header which represents a vATM "session" for the end user.
-If you are using the [Lyric Snippet](!Lyric_Snippet), you just pass this token to the advanceRequestComplete(token) callback handler.
+Visit the [api spec](/secure/vendor-api/) for full details.

 To create a RegistrationRequest for this API, you need at a minimum: